justonlyme1/alx-higher_level_programming/0x10-python-network_0/README.md

 How to make a request with cURL

-What happens when you type google.com in your browser (Application level)
+Wh7at happens when you type google.com in your browser (Application level)

-#Tasks
+# Tasks
-#0. cURL body size
+# 0. cURL body size
 Write a Bash script that takes in a URL, sends a request to that URL, and displays the size of the body of the response

 The size must be displayed in bytes